Tooth cavities affects patients of all ages and can be prevented with good oral hygiene and routine dentist visits.

-Maitland Ave Smile Co. provides dental fillings in Altamonte Springs FL for tooth cavities, decay and damage.
+Maitland Ave Smile Co. provides dental fillings in Altamonte Springs FL for tooth cavities, decay, and damage.

 Minor to moderate tooth decay can be treated with a routine dental filling.
-We also offer treatments for more advanced decay, or tooth decay that has compromised the integrity of the structure of the tooth.
+We also offer treatments for more advanced cavities or tooth decay that has compromised the integrity of the structure of the tooth.

 Dental Inlays and Onlays: These dental restorations are for tooth decay that is severe enough that a filling alone won’t protect the tooth.
-Although, they do not replace a root canal procedure.
+Still, they do not replace a root canal procedure.
 Dental onlays and inlays cover a significant portion of the top of a tooth.

 Dental Crowns: This restoration typically follows a root canal.
 If you need a root canal, that means a significant portion of tooth decay will need to be removed.
-This leaves the natural tooth more vulnerable and sensitive.
+This process leaves the natural tooth more vulnerable and sensitive.
 A dental crown will cover the top and sides of your tooth, protecting it from further infection.